Bayesian Controlled FDR Variable Selection via Parameter-Expanded Latent Knockoffs: Methods

 In this section, we demonstrate that our model effectively performs variable selection while controlling the Bayesian FDR.
 In Bayesian frameworks, the conventional definition of the false discovery rate is not directly applicable, as both the set of active and inactive variables are treated as random variables.
 To address this, it is customary to rely on a notion of Bayesian FDR, as discussed for example by \cite{whittemore2007bfdr}, where it is defined as the expected value of the false discovery proportion conditioned on the observed data, $\bm{D}$, as

 where $\mathcal{S}\subseteq\{1, \dots, p\}$ is the subset of selected indexes.
 Thus, the BFDR represents the expected proportion of incorrect rejections among all possible rejections, where the expectation is conditioned on the posterior distribution of active and inactive variables given the observed data.
-Proposition \ref{th:1} states that, given an antisymmetric function $W_j$, our proposed method controls the BFDR at level $q$. \begin{proposition} Let the prior distribution for the knockoff latent variable $U$ be such that pairwise exchangeability holds, i.e.
+Proposition \ref{th:1} states that, given an antisymmetric function $W_j$, our proposed method controls the BFDR at level $q$. \begin{proposition} \bcolch Let the latent knockoff matrix \(\tilde X\) be induced from the augmentation variable \(U\) through Equation \eqref{eq:decomp_knock}, and assume that the resulting pair \((X,\tilde X)\) is pairwise exchangeable, i.e.\ech